Melfos-md/titanic_kaggle_competition/README.md

 # Titanic kaggle competition with tensorflow in python

-Each branch is a model.
+Each tag is a model.

+## Project organization
-"doc" folder regroup documentation for each model and an image of the tensorflow model.
+- "doc" folder regroup documentation for each model and an image of the tensorflow model.
+  - each folder in doc has model name, associated with markdown file for documentation
+  - sub-folder "model_version.tf" is tensorflow model backup

-main.py: file where the model is tested. submission.py: kaggle test set to submit
+- main.py: file where the model is tested.
+- submission.py: kaggle test set to submit

+## Models
+- v1.0: simple logistic regression with few preprocessing.
+  - Kaggle submission: 0.75837